FallDownTheSystem/modern-js/src/pages/new-es-features.md

 An iterable is an object that defines a method that returns an iterator.
 This method is the `@@iterator` method and is defined as a property with a `Symbol.iterator` as the key.

-::: c note Note box
+::: c info Info box
 `@@` describes what's called a well-known [symbol](#symbols).
 These symbols are typically used as keys of properties that extend the functionality of objects.

+JavaScript has quite a few of these well-known symbols.
+For a full list, refer to [EC39: Well-known symbols](https://tc39.es/ecma262/#sec-well-known-symbols).
 :::

 For example we, can access the iterators of built-in objects like this: